 The future of America’s healthcare system can only be as strong as its leadership.
-The influx of millenials entering the healthcare field, due to the aging baby boomer generation, calls for healthcare professionals with expertise and leadership skills.
+The influx of millennials entering the field, coupled with the healthcare needs of the aging baby boomer generation, calls for healthcare professionals with expertise and leadership skills.

-Maryville offers two programs for students considering a DNP: the DNP program or the DNP-NP program.
+Maryville offers two programs for students considering a DNP: the DNP and the DNP-NP program.

 Concentration Options in Maryville’s DNP-NP Program

-Maryville’s program offers five concentrations within the DNP-NP program:
+Maryville’s DNP-NP program offers five concentrations: